 However, as a criminal defense lawyer, it is far better to represent someone when a victim is not involved or when a victim does not take a position against the defense with respect to the plea bargain or sentence.
 The worse case scenario occurs when an alleged victim acts overly victimized, exaggerates a loss, requests inflated or spurious restitution or actually savors the drama of criminal court proceedings.
 In situations such as these, most judges know when a victim is seeking punishment that is cruel or is just taking advantage of the system.
 Unfortunately, some judges will give the victim too much latitude which makes the entire criminal process difficult for criminal defense lawyers.

-a. is a good idea b. is abused by victims c. involves a flawed process d. all of the above
+Restitution: (A) Is a good idea (B) Is abused by victims (C) Involves a flawed process (D) all of the above

 Another vital tool that has been afforded to victims is the ability to request restitution at the time of sentencing and thereafter.
 A restitution hearing can be held to verify or contest a restitution claim.
 A person, business entity or third party (such as an insurance company), that suffers a loss because of the defendant’s conduct can request restitution.
 Michigan’s restitution statute and laws give the victim and the judge numerous powers including: